 Offensive physical conduct, including touching and gestures, regardless of the gender of the individuals involved.
 ICANN conference attendees’ also absolutely prohibit retaliation, which includes: threatening an individual or taking any adverse action against an individual for (1) reporting a possible violation of this policy, or (2) participating in an investigation conducted under this policy.

-ICANN conference attendees are covered by this policy and are prohibited from engaging in any form of harassing, discriminatory, or retaliatory conduct.
-No attendee or other ICANN participant has the authority to suggest to any individual that their role or interests would be affected by the individual entering into (or refusing to enter into) a personal relationship with the another attendee or participant, or for tolerating (or refusing to tolerate) conduct or communication that might violate this policy.
+ICANN participants generally, as well as all conference attendees are covered by this policy and are prohibited from engaging in any form of harassing, discriminatory, or retaliatory conduct in their activities at ICANN.
+No attendee or other ICANN participant may suggest to any individual that their role or interests would be affected by the individual entering into (or refusing to enter into) a personal relationship with the another attendee or participant, or for tolerating (or refusing to tolerate) conduct or communication that might violate this policy.
 Such conduct is a direct violation of this policy.

+The following paragraph should be included in the conference registration process, with a link to the policy:

-By participating in an ICANN conference, you agree to prohibit harassment, discrimination, or retaliation of other attendees throughout the conference period.
+By participating in an ICANN conference, you agree to refrain from harassment, discrimination, or retaliation of other attendees throughout the conference period.
 Individuals should immediately report any harassing or discriminating behavior by others to named ICANN staff member or entity.
-Any individual who experiences or observes harassment, discrimination, or retaliation is required to report it using the steps listed below.
+Any individual who experiences or observes harassment, discrimination, or retaliation should report it using the steps listed below.

-If you have any concerns relating to this Harassment Policy may have been violated by anyone including and not limited to ICANN Conference attendees, participants, sponsors, contractors, staff and board members, you should immediately report the matter.
+If you have experienced behavior that in your view constitutes harassment under this policy, by anyone including and not limited to ICANN Conference attendees, participants, sponsors, contractors, staff and board members, you should immediately report the matter.
 Due to the very serious nature of harassment, discrimination and retaliation, report your concerns to one of the individuals listed below:

 First, report the incident to the named ICANN staff member or entity.